jcraigk/storykey/README.md

 (4) Lexicon curated for mental visualization
 (5) Phrases adhere to a repeating grammar

-Phrases produced by Mnemonica take the following form:
+Phrases produced by Peartree take the following form:

 ```
 In [version slug] at [bit entropy of last word] I saw